-The Headteacher /member of the Senior Leadership Team will discuss the outcome with the Complainant and should send a detailed response within a maximum of 20 school days.
+The Headteacher will discuss the outcome with the Complainant and should send a detailed response within a maximum of 20 school days.
 Where this proves to be unrealistic, the Complainant will be informed in writing and given an estimate of how long it will take to provide a detailed response.

-Where the Complainant is unhappy about the decision the Headteacher /member of the Senior Leadership Team has made about their complaint, this does not become a complaint about the Headteacher or staff member concerned.
+Where the Complainant is unhappy about the decision the Headteacher has made about their complaint, this does not become a complaint about the Headteacher or staff member concerned.
 However, the Complainant will be advised of their entitlement to take their original complaint to the next stage by writing to the clerk to the governing body as soon as possible after receiving the decision, briefly outlining the content of the complaint and requesting that a Governor Complaints Panel is convened.